 - Practical fee: $325.
 Gear supplied for course (except for Mask, Snorkel, Fins and Boots).

 - You can hire Mask, Snorkel, Fins and Boots for $70 or buy new in store.

 10% off your practical fee for each extra person you book on the course with you, find 6 others and your in-water sections are FREE.

 Purchase the online study and/or in water sections:

 PADI Open Water online eLearning or tablet courses available via any of the blue PADI eLearning buttons on our website.
 You can purchase and start these any time but must be completed before the first weekend.

 And/or: Pay the In-water fee, Name, Date of Birth and a valid eMail address required.
 Fees can be paid online, in store or over the phone with a valid credit card.
 Deposits are transferable to another person but are non refundable.

-Our PADI Open Water Diver courses are run regularly in Wellington throughout the year to your preference.
+Our PADI Open Water Diver courses run regularly in Wellington throughout the year.
 Check the Dive Crew Calendar for scheduled courses and contact us for the course you’d like to join.
 One-off courses other than those scheduled can be arranged by appointment if preferred.
 Conditions apply.

 Activities for certified Open Water Divers